pdikmann/cpp-livecoding-2/docs/livecoding-in-cpp-and-of.md

 ## The TL;DR

 Instead of compiling all our code into a single monolithic app, we are separating the different components into a set of dynamic, shared libraries that can be compiled separatedly and (re-)loaded into the main app at runtime.
 We're using a simple shell script that detects changes to our sourcefiles, tries to compile them and signals the main app on success.
-The main app then uses the (standard BSD and C libraries) `<dlfcn.h>` and `<csignal>` headers  to work the magic.
+The main app then uses the (standard BSD- and C-library) `<dlfcn.h>` and `<csignal>` headers  to work the magic.

 You can read up on the basics of dynamic libraries in the following paragraphs, or jump straight to the conclusions on [how to use the example code](#usage) and [how to adapt it to your needs](#adapt).